 How do short term loans work?

-Need a loan to see you through until your next payday?
 Find out how a payday loan works before you apply for one.

 Short term loans, also known as payday loans, offer quick access to cash for those who need immediate financial help in the short term.
 Due to the speedy application process and quick turnaround time, there isn’t a lot of time to understand how the short term loan process works.